As an Amazon Associate, I earn from qualifying purchases.

 • We love these popsicle molds because they’re easy to clean and come with a little funnel to make filling a breeze.
 They also are reusable which means you’re not tossing out popsicle sticks every time you need a sore throat treat.

-• Fruit: I would avoid anything with seeds (blackberry, kiwi, raspberries, and strawberries) because they can irritate already sore throats.
-Think flavorful fruits that have a smoother texture and lots of vitamin C (banana, mango, peaches, cherries, coconut, blueberries, melon, etc.,).
+• Fruit: Think flavorful fruits that have a smoother texture (banana, mango, peaches, cherries, coconut, blueberries, melon, etc.,).

 • Tea: use a black, green, white, or oolong tea of choice and brew it strong!!
 I used two tea bags for one cup of water.
 If you find the tea is too bitter after the long steep, it will probably be masked by the fruit and honey.
 But if it’s just still too strong for you, mix 1/8 tsp of baking soda into the tea before adding to the blender to neutralize the acidity.
-To make a large batch of tea at once, try out Easy Healthy Instant Pot Iced Tea.
+To make a large batch of tea at once, try out Instant Pot iced tea.

 More Recipes Like This